Which PDF/X should I use?

 In addition, PDF/X-4 is much more easily transitioned between different presses, and even between completely different print technologies, such as moving a job from offset or flexo to a digital press.
 And it can also be used much more easily for digital delivery alongside using it for print.
 For many people that’s enough to push the balance firmly in favour of PDF/X-4.

-Global Graphics Software develops innovative software components for digital print.
-An expert in PDF since the early days of the format, Global Graphics has always taken an active role in industry standards setting bodies and associations and for many years our former distinguished technologist, Martin Bailey, played a key role, …Read more
+Global Graphics Software develops intelligent software components for digital print.
+An expert in PDF since the early days of the format, Global Graphics has always taken an active role in industry standards setting bodies and associations and for many years our former distinguished technologist, Martin Bailey, played a key role,…Read more

 NOW RETIRED Martin Bailey has worked on PDF subset standards since 1994, starting with PDF/X in CGATS and then in ISO.
 He’s currently the UK’s primary representative to the ISO PDF/X and PDF/VT committees, amongst others.
 He was project editor for PDF/VT-3 and is chair of the PDF Association’s PDF/VT TWG and co-chair of the PDF TWG.
 In his spare … Read more